17 ways to connect with teenagers

 4. Give up control.
 If they don’t want to talk to you let them know that’s fine and go about your business.

-5. Don’t bring up MySpace or Facebook.
-Just because you read a newsletter, watched a news story or heard people talking about MySpace or Facebook does not make you informed enough to talk about it.
+5. Don’t bring up Social Media or Facebook.
+Just because you read a newsletter, watched a news story or heard people talking about Social Media or Facebook does not make you informed enough to talk about it.

 9. Don’t judge.
 Let them be.
-You can let them know your opinion about things without being judgemental.
+You can let them know your opinion about things without being judgmental.

 11. Give genuine compliments.
 The best compliments are given regarding personal characteristics.